learnk8s/learnk8s.io/src/bite-sized-articles/cluster-size/clusterSize.md

 **If you use Kubernetes as the operational platform for your applications, one of the fundamental questions is, how many Kubernetes clusters you should have, and how big they should be?**

-_Should you have one large general-purpose cluster for all your applications, or multiple smaller specialised cluster for individual workloads?_
+_Should you have one large general-purpose cluster for all your applications or multiple smaller specialised cluster for individual workloads?_

 This article gets to the bottom of this question and summarises the pros and cons of the major different options you have.